Jeffrey A. Stoops

 Mr. Stoops received his bachelor’s and Juris Doctor degrees from Florida State University (FSU).

-- Their Foundation also supports several endeavors at FSU, including the Agnes F. Stoops Professorship and the Center for the Study and Promotion of Communities, Families, and Children at the College of Social Work, the Jeffrey A. Stoops Professorship, Stoops Scholarships, and Stoops Center for Law and Business at the College of Law, and the Seminole Boosters
+- Their Foundation also supports several endeavors at FSU, including the Agnes F. Stoops Professorship and the Center for the Study and Promotion of Communities, Families, and Children at the College of Social Work, and the Jeffrey A. Stoops Professorship, Stoops Scholarships, and Stoops Center for Law and Business at the College of Law, and the Seminole Boosters